A Complete Guide to Cookie Privacy Banner

 The reason a Cookie Banner has become so common is due to the European Union and other governments require Cookie Consent on websites that use them.

-In this article, CookieScript will help you understand the purpose of cookie consent banners and why you should have a cookie banner on your website — even if you don’t have a physical presence in the EU.
+In this article, CookieScript will help you understand the purpose of a consent banner and why you should have one on your website — even if you don’t have a physical presence in the EU.

 What is the Purpose of a Cookie Consent Banner?

-A cookie banner should do three things:
+A Cookie Banner should do three things:

-- Give visitors a chance to opt-in/opt-out of cookies
+- Give visitors a chance to opt-in/opt-out.

-- Link to further details on cookie policies and a means to adjust settings
+- Link to further details on cookie policies and a means to adjust settings.

 Do I Need a Cookie Banner on My Website?

-The first step of this is to have a cookie consent banner in place.
-Having a cookie banner on your website helps to not only avoid fines and other penalties but helps build trust with website visitors.
+The first step of this is to have a cookie disclaimer in place.
+Having it on your website helps to not only avoid fines and other penalties but helps build trust with your visitors.